-The fully programmable Keurig K155 is a perfect installation in office settings where you just want everybody to enjoy their coffee without tinkering too much with the coffee machine.
+The fully programmable Keurig K155 is a perfect coffee maker for office where you just want everybody to enjoy their coffee without tinkering too much with the coffee machine.
 From the touch-screen operation to the full color LCD display, it is fully digitized to make coffee brewing quick, fun, and easy.
 The on/off feature takes over as soon as you set your preferred brewing options, and serves up your coffee without you having to turn the controls and waiting to switch everything off.
 Plus, it gets your coffee ready in less than 1 minute.

 Choose from 4 brew sizes: 4, 6, 8, and 10 ounces.
 You can also adjust the machine to hold a bigger, travel mug size by removing the drip tray.
 The water reservoir has a capacity of 90 oz and allows you to make 15-18 cups before you have to refill the tank.
 The removable reservoir is easy to fill and can be fully drained for storage or transport.
 It’s K-Cup compatible and comes with a free 12 Count K-Cup variety box.

 There is a range of programmable features, including brew temperature adjustment to set your preferred degree of hotness, clock setting, and the choice of three languages: English, Spanish, and French.

 The exterior is gorgeous, but there are lots of cheap, plastic bits too.

 If you like experimenting with new ways of making coffee or tea, consider buying the Ninja CP307.
 It’s equipped for all manner of customization, whether for your tea or your coffee, and that means it has a wide range of settings and compartments.